apache/spark/docs/programming-guide.md

 Spark {{site.SPARK_VERSION}} works with Python 2.6+ or Python 3.4+.
 It can use the standard CPython interpreter, so C libraries like NumPy can be used.
 It also works with PyPy 2.3+.

+Note that support for Python 2.6 is deprecated as of Spark 2.0.0, and may be removed in Spark 2.2.0.

 To run Spark applications in Python, use the `bin/spark-submit` script located in the Spark directory.
 This script will load Spark's Java/Scala libraries and allow you to submit applications to a cluster.